 The 2nd BeSP symposium was on Behavioural insights in developing public policy and interventions.
 Tiedekulma was fully booked (over 180 registered participants), and a 2-day event had a wide live streaming audience (119 viewers followed the stream on Thursday and 149 viewers on Friday!).
 More information and recordings of presentations are available at Behavioural insights in developing public policy and interventions website.

 The 3rd BeSP symposium was on Reverse translation: Practice-based evidence.
 The 1-day event in Metsätalo was once again fully booked and many followed the live stream.
 More information and recordings of the presentations are available on the Reverse translation: Practice-based evidence website.

 The 4th BeSP symposium Creating real-world impact: Implementation and dissemination of behaviour change interventions was transformed to a virtual symposium at short notice (due to the COVID-19 situation).
 This high-profile multidisciplinary 2-day event attracted a wide audience: Close to 500 viewers followed the stream on Thursday and approximately 300 on Wednesday!
-More information is available at symposium website (the recordings of presentations will be published there soon too).
+More information is available at symposium website (the recordings of presentations are available there too).